 And those floral prints?
 They’re from the artist Christine Tong.
 “I found them on one of my discovery missions to TJ Maxx and Home Goods!”

-2. Streamline for peaceful vibes
+2. Keep it clean and streamlined for peaceful vibes

 For Dr. Amy Funkeinstein, decluttering was the key to a happy office.
 “I wanted my aesthetic to be inviting, uncluttered, clean, and streamlined – so that the focus is on feeling comfortable and the work that goes on within the walls, rather than being distracted by items in the space.”